Services recommended by Preditors

 are easy to verify.
 There's no guesswork involved in determining my

 qualifications.
-You won't be left wondering if you hired the right person.
+You won't be left wondering if you hired the right manuscript editor.

 Stephen King mentions me by name in his non-fiction